To serve…to love…

 Share post ->

 Once a month, some Christian friends and I go to Open Door to help out.
 On Thurs night, they serve food to anyone who wants it.
-The tiny room is usually packed with hungry parents, elderly and kids.
+The tiny room is usually packed with hungry parents, the elderly and kids.

 In fact, leading up to Open Door on Thursday, that’s all I thought about.
 Gotta do this.
 Gotta do that.